 More words does not mean more plot/action.
 Read that line again.
 Let it sink in.

-It’s almost instinctual to think that you need more stuff happening in a novel than you do in a short story, and many beginners end up with vast, complex plots … I’ve fallen victim to this idea, myself!
+It’s almost instinctual to think that you need more stuff happening in a novel than you do in a short story, and many beginners end up with vast, complex plots because of this assumption … I’ve fallen victim to this idea, myself!

 Subplots can be used in both short stories and novels, but are mostly used in novels.
-They are parallel stories that run alongside the main narrative that enrichen the plot or the theme in some way.
+They are parallel stories that run alongside the main narrative (while still connecting to the main story) that enrichen the plot or the theme in some way.

 Difference 3: Complexity of conflict